dotnet/arcade/src/Microsoft.DotNet.ApiCompat/README.md

 ## Usage

 API Compat can be used by referencing this Microsoft.DotNet.ApiCompat package from the *implementation* project, and providing the path to the *contract* via a single `@(ResolvedMatchingContract)` item.
-All the depene
+Dependencies of `@(ResolvedMatchingContract)` must be specified in either `DependencyPaths` metadata on the items themselves or via the `$(ContractDependencyPaths)` property.

-When API Compat identifies an error
+When API Compat identifies an error it will log the error and fail the build.
+If you wish to ignore the error you can copy the error text to a baseline file (see below).
+Take care when doing this as these errors represent compatibility problems between the *contract* and *implementation*.

 ## Required setting